lukem/home-manual/README.md

 Use a good password manager for your personal passwords and information.

-Setup a "shared family" section with entries including:
+Setup a "Shared family" section (... shared with your family) with entries including:
 - Household services (energy, internet, water)
 - Insurance documents (home, car)
 - Wifi passwords